Project management is the ultimate tool for disproving all the worst stereotypes about creative teams.

 Helping team members to navigate around blockers.
 A blocker could be anything that’s preventing someone from getting a task done, from a lack of required materials to a technical problem.

 Taking part in project evaluation.

-With that said, there are some special considerations in creative projects, which you may need to address in order to help things run smoothly for your project team.
+With that said, there are some special considerations in creative projects, which you may need to address in order to ensure everything runs smoothly.
 Let’s look at some key points to consider.

 Measuring creative success

-During the planning phase of a creative project, the project team will need to identify success criteria for each deliverable of the project.
-These are the metrics that will be used to measure how fully the project goals have been accomplished.
+During the planning phase of a creative project, the project team will need to identify success criteria for each project deliverable.
+These are the metrics that will be used post-mortem to measure if each project goal was accomplished.